-- The information presented is based on our interpretation as of today and may change as USDA provides additional clarification. - Language, commodity definitions, and inventory/sales categories will need to be clarified by USD - Direct payments to producers of eligible commodities from two sources: - Coronavirus Aid, Relief, and Economic Security Act (CARES) \$9.5 Billion. - Commodity Credit Corporation (CCC) at this time \$6.5 billion. - One payment application and one payment amount will be issued by USDA to eligible producers by combining CARES Act and CCC funds.
-80% of the total payment initially and 20% at a later date. - Farmers and ranchers will self-certify their claims/inventory
+Some language and commodity definitions will need to be clarified by USDA

+- Direct payments to producers of eligible commodities from two sources: - Coronavirus Aid, Relief, and Economic Security Act (CARES) \$9.5 Billion. - Commodity Credit Corporation (CCC) at this time \$6.5 billion. - In general, commodities are eligible for a payment if a 5-percent-orgreater price loss occurred over a specified time (starting in January 2020) due to the COVID-19 outbreak. - One payment application and one payment amount will be issued by USDA to eligible producers by combining CARES Act and CCC funds. - Farmers and ranchers will self-certify their claims/inventory